cdluminate/ProdL/ProdL.md

 return of much higher throughput.
 In practice, training neural networks using float64 is not necessary, and float32 is the default precision for most cases.

+TODO: simple examples in C language

 ### 2.2.
 Numerical Linear Algebra

 **Numerical linear algebra** focuses on linear algebra operations on multi-dimensional numerical arrays, either dense or sparse.
 It covers vector-vector, matrix-vector, matrix-matrix operations such as addition and multiplication, as well as a series of matrix decomposition methods, matrix inversions, least squared solvers, etc.

 **Dense numerical linear algebra** manipulates numerical arrays stored in a continuous chunk of memory (the whole array can be linearly indexed in the memory).
 Example libraries include Basic Linear Algebra Subroutines (BLAS) and Library of Linear Algebra Routines (LAPACK).
 The reference implementation for both of them are written in Fortran, and have a very stable set of API and ABI.
 Due to a very long history and very important roles in scientific computing, BLAS and LAPACK can be regarded as a standard.

 * BLAS: As you may have noticed, BLAS API follows a Fortran-flavor naming scheme.
 The first character indicates precision (`s` for single-precision (float32), `d` for double-precision (float64), `c` for single-precision complex, `z` for double-precision complex).
 The trailing letters describe the abbreviated operation name.
-BLAS functionalities can be divided into three groups: vector-vector subroutines (also called level-1 BLAS;
+BLAS functionalities can be divided into three
-e.g., `sasum` for single-precision [s] absolute [a] sum [sum] of a vector;
-`saxpy` for single-precision [s] (constant) alpha [a] * (vector) x [x] + [p] (vector) y [y];
-`?scal` for scaling a vector by a constant; `?dot` for dot-product between two vectors;
-`?swap` for swapping values between two vectors; `?copy` for copying a vector to another;
-`?nrm2` for the L-2 norm of a vector), matrix-vector subroutines (also called level-2 BLAS;
-e.g., `sgemv` for single-precision [s] general [ge] matrix-vector [mv] multiplication;
-`?ger` for multiplying a column vector with a row vector into a matrix), and matrix-matrix subroutines (also called level-3 BLAS;
-e.g., `sgemm` for single-precision [s] general [ge] matrix-matrix [mm] multiplication.
+groups: vector-vector subroutines (also called level-1 BLAS; e.g., `sasum` for single-precision [s] absolute [a] sum [sum] of a vector; `saxpy` for single-precision [s] (constant) alpha [a] * (vector) x [x] + [p] (vector) y [y]; `?scal` for scaling a vector by a constant; `?dot` for dot-product between two vectors; `?swap` for swapping values between two vectors; `?copy` for copying a vector to another; `?nrm2` for the L-2 norm of a vector), matrix-vector subroutines (also called level-2 BLAS; e.g., `sgemv` for single-precision [s] general [ge] matrix-vector [mv] multiplication; `?ger` for multiplying a column vector with a row vector into a matrix), and matrix-matrix subroutines (also called level-3 BLAS; e.g., `sgemm` for single-precision [s] general [ge] matrix-matrix [mm] multiplication.
 For level-2 and level-3 BLAS, there are operations for other types of matrices for better efficiency.
 For example, `ssymv` is for single-precision symmetric [sy] matrix-vector multiplication.
 BLAS also support specifying strides, matrix transpose, upper/lower-triangular, etc. Please refer the netlib blas cheatsheet [todo] for more details of the BLAS API.

 * LAPACK: LAPACK involves higher-level linear algebra subroutines built upon BLAS (BLAS is frequently used in LAPACK subroutines).
-For example, `?gesv` solves linear system `AX=B`, `?gels` for solving generalized (underdetermined or underdetermined) linear system using QR or LU decomposion, `?gesvd` performs general singular value decomposition, and `?gesdd` is an alternative algorithm to `?gesvd` for singular value decomposition in lower precision but faster speed.
+For example, `?gesv` solves linear system `AX=B`, `?gels` for solving generalized (under-determined or over-determined) linear system using QR or LU decomposition, `?gesvd` performs general singular value decomposition, and `?gesdd` is an alternative algorithm to `?gesvd` for singular value decomposition in lower precision but faster speed.

 **Sparse numerical linear algebra**, as is named, manipulates sparse numerical arrays that are organized in specific ways (instead of a continuous chunk of memory), because there are different measures to efficiently store a matrix with most elements being zero.
 Example libraries include SuiteSparse and Scipy (`scipy.sparse`).
 Sparse linear algebra provides similar functionalities to dense linear algebra, and are simply specifically designed due to its special array organization.

 ### 2.3.
 Dense Linear Algebra Acceleration